naomiilang/myCipe/README.md

 # mycipe

-This application is where USERS can create an account under a CHEF NAME, CREATE RECIPES, COMMENT ON, and FAVORITE other recipes.
-The technology used for this project includes; Express.js to create a RESTful API, Handlebars.js as the templating engine, MySQL & the Sequelize ORM for the database, along with HTML, CSS an Javascript.<br>
+For this application, USERS can create an account under a CHEF NAME, CREATE RECIPES, COMMENT ON, and FAVORITE other recipes.
+The technology used for this project includes; Express.js to create a RESTful API, Handlebars.js as the templating engine, MySQL & the Sequelize ORM for the database, along with HTML, CSS, Node.js and Javascript.<br>

 Homepage will present USER with application logo, and options to either Login, Continue as Guest, or Sign Up.<br>
 Login will ask you for credials, CHEF NAME and PASSWORD.
 Once logged in, you will be directed to your DASHBOARD.
 Once at your DASHBOARD you can CREATE RECIPE, VIEW RECIPES, COMMENT ON, and FAVORITE RECIPES.<br>